 How a woman chooses to deal with the physical blood loss is a matter of personal preference.
-Modern developments of extra-absorbent disposable towels and discreet tampons have made managing menses easier.
+Wide ranges of sizes and types of absorbent disposable towels and tampons are available.

-- Period pains (dysmenorrhoea) respond well to anti-inflammatories - eg, mefenamic acid.
+- Period pains respond well to anti-inflammatories - eg, mefenamic acid.

 - Some women may need a combination of towels and tampons for overnight use, to prevent soiling bed linen.

 - Sometimes women may wish to postpone their cycle because of holidays, etc. This can be achieved by:

 - Tricycling the COCP; running packs together and omitting the pill-free week.
 This is safe for a maximum of three months, after which shedding of the endometrium should be allowed to occur.
 Some women may experience breakthrough bleeding if they tricycle the COCP.

 - Sultan C, Gaspari L, Kalfa N, et al; Clinical expression of precocious puberty in girls.
 Endocr Dev.
 2012;22:84-100. doi: 10.1159/000334304.
 Epub 2012 Jul 25.

 - Palmert MR, Dunkel L; Clinical practice.
 Delayed puberty.
 N Engl J Med.
 2012 Feb 2;366(5):443-53. doi: 10.1056/NEJMcp1109290.

 - Romans SE, Kreindler D, Asllani E, et al; Mood and the menstrual cycle.
 Psychother Psychosom.
 2013;82(1):53-60. doi: 10.1159/000339370.
 Epub 2012 Nov 6.